christophrumpel/laravel-factories-reloaded/README.md

 ```
 ### States

 You probably have used `states` with Laravel factories and that is possible with factory classes as well of course.
 Since you own your factory classes there are different ways to implement state-like functionality.
+If you have already defined states in your Laravel factory file, this package can convert them into `state methods` in the new factory class.
+When you run the command to create a new class factory, you will be asked about that.

-The easiest approach is by calling a method which sets a property in the class.
+Besides, the easiest approach to create a new state is by calling a method which sets a property in the class.

 ```php
 $recipe = RecipeFactory::new()